AfshinJamseed/REACT-MOVIE-APP/README.md

 The project contains a Home page with lots of popular movies fetched from a public url

-the other thing is i am 10th standard so i cant work on many projects.
+the other thing is i am 10th standard so i cant work on many projects. the other thing is i am 10th standard so i cant work on many projects. the other thing is i am 10th standard so i cant work on many projects. the other thing is i am 10th standard so i cant work on many projects. the other thing is i am 10th standard so i cant work on many projects. the other thing is i am 10th standard so i cant work on many projects. the other thing is i am 10th standard so i cant work on many projects. the other thing is i am 10th standard so i cant work on many projects. the other thing is i am 10th standard so i cant work on many projects. the other thing is i am 10th standard so i cant work on many projects. the other thing is i am 10th standard so i cant work on many projects. the other thing is i am 10th standard so i cant work on many projects. the other thing is i am 10th standard so i cant work on many projects.
+Sorry for the copy pasting